-- 13. Have students draw and label the two soils trays bare ground and forest floor on individual worksheets.
-Have them answer the following questions: - What happened to the soil and runoff water on the bare ground demonstration? - What happened when it rained on the forest floor? - In what ways do trees roots and leaves help protect the soil? - How does erosion and sediment build up affect water quality and biotic organisms like fish?
+C. EXPLAIN - STUDENTS DEVELOP EXPLANATIONS FOR THE CONCEPT OR SKILL THEY HAVE EXPERIENCED 11.
+Have students draw and label the two soils trays - bare ground and forest floor - on individual worksheets.
+Have them answer the following questions:

+- What happened to the soil and runoff water on the bare ground demonstration? - What happened when it rained on the forest floor? - In what ways do trees roots and leaves help protect the soil? - How does erosion and sediment build up affect water quality such as turbidity, temperature, DO, photosynthesis of plants, and aquatic organisms?